Is Clemson planning to sell alcohol at football, basketball games? Here’s what we know

 New guidance causes confusion

-To adhere with new state guidance, Clemson is now going through the process of applying for permanent alcohol licenses at venues where alcohol is, or could be, served.
+To adhere with new state guidance, Clemson is now going through the process of applying for permanent alcohol licenses at venues where alcohol is, or could be, served on campus.

 The requirement that new alcohol license applicants must post public notices outside their premises is not new, according to the DOR.
 Any institution applying for such licenses must post the ABL-564 notice (the notice posted outside Memorial Stadium and Littlejohn Coliseum) for 15 days.
 The notice allows for the public to file objections to the application, if they choose.